Will958/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More on pointer to pointer
+More on pointers, arrays and strings